activatedgeek/blog/site/contents/math/res/fragments.md

 directions that I may want to pursue.
 These are intentionally abstract.
 Please don't hesitate to reach out if you'd like to discuss more!

+There is non-trivial chance that prior work has already posed questions similar but then I haven't spent enough time studying these in detail.

 ## Three-Way Markets

 Economy \(and "micro-"economies if you will\) seem to be running on three-way markets. i\) The stock market ii\) Gig economy - the likes of Uber, AirBnB.
 Each transaction can most likely be modeled as consisting of three components - a buyer, a seller and a mediator where each component could be an individual or an institution.